skofli/urlExtension/README.md

-# Url shortener
+# Url extention
-Service that allows you to shorten your links
+Service that allows you to longer your links

 + Backend: Go(Echo,pgx)
 + Frontend: Bootstrap 5 + JavaScript